 Pla-Barber and Alegre (2007) tackled the relevance of the type of industry: science based industries tend to be innovative and also ‘naturally’ global and therefore tend to export much more.

 I changed the main focus of the paper.
-Rather than focusing in a sector heterogeneity, what I am trying to do know is giving the emphasis to the difference between R&D and knowledge acquisition, given the relevance of for developing countries as Chile.
+Rather than focusing in a sector heterogeneity, what I am trying to do know is giving the emphasis to the difference between R&D and knowledge acquisition, given the relevance of international technology transfer for developing countries as Chile.
 Which it might be more interesting to an international journal as IMR.
 In any case, I read the paper and found interesting points of view, so I put it in the review.

 In p.10 you discuss about methods issues.
 This should be taken to your section 3.